 MRO purchases play a particularly important role in the R&D stage of the production cycle.
-“If a company is developing a prototype, it’s important to have access to the key parts and components quickly,” says Brendan Free, Industry Sector Manager, RS Components.
+“If a company is developing a prototype, it’s important to have access to the key parts and components quickly,” says Greg Sharp, Industry Sector Manager, RS.
 “Timeliness is important, so having to wait several days for the right part will be costly.”

 It’s this potential cost in delaying a project that Alder believes manufacturers should focus on first and foremost.
 “With this sort of key component, price is not always the main factor,” she explains.
 “The importance of being able to get stock and have it delivered quickly makes it worth potentially paying a higher list price, because any delays in getting a critical part would cost the business much more in the long term.”